Everything You Need to Know About Day 20 of the World Cup

 The big hitters take centre stage in the 2018 FIFA World Cup quarter-finals on Friday, with France facing Uruguay before Belgium's clash with Brazil.

-In the previous round France were involved in one of the games of the tournament against Argentina, as they eventually ran out as 4-3 winners thanks to an inspired display from Kylian Mbappe.
+In the previous round, France were involved in one of the games of the tournament against Argentina, as they eventually ran out as 4-3 winners thanks to an inspired display from Kylian Mbappe.
 Uruguay were excellent in their own right, beating Portugal 2-1 thanks to a brace from Edinson Cavani.

-Brazil had minimal fuss in the last-16, as Neymar and Roberto Firmino netted to see them past Mexico 2-0.
+Brazil had minimal fuss in the last 16, as Neymar and Roberto Firmino netted to see them past Mexico 2-0.
 The same could not be said for Belgium, as they recovered from two goals down to beat Japan 3-2, with Nacer Chadli scoring a dramatic winner in the 94th minute.

-Both games should be encapsulating contests, with dreams set to be enhanced and broken in Russia on Friday.
+Both games should be captivating contests, with dreams set to be enhanced and broken in Russia on Friday.
 Here's everything you need to know these two quarter-final showdowns.

 Here's how the quarter-finals are shaping up: